AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 ---
-title: Document Fragments
+title: Document Fragments in AEM
-seo-title: Document Fragments

 description: Document Fragments, such as Text, lists, conditions, and layout fragments, in Correspondence Management let you form the static, dynamic, and repeatable components of customer correspondence.
-seo-description: Document Fragments, such as Text, lists, conditions, and layout fragments, in Correspondence Management let you form the static, dynamic, and repeatable components of customer correspondence.

 uuid: 4273323d-14f5-4b3b-8fed-80beef641efe
 topic-tags: correspondence-management
 products: SG_EXPERIENCEMANAGER/6.5/FORMS